jenemanuele/README-generator/README.md

   * [Questions?](#questions)
   * [License](#license)
   ## Description
-  Generates a readme file for applications on github.
+  Makes a readme file for projects on Github
   ## Installation
-  Use Nodejs
+  Use nodejs
   ## Usage
-  Utility app.
+  Utility app
   ## Contributors
   Jennifer Emanuele
   ## How to Contribute